Urban and Architectural History of Venice, Italy

 The city is dotted with many plazas and private gardens.
 The Piazza San Marco is one of the most famous at the city's core.
 It is an ancient Byzantine church.
 The organization of these components, which include the church, with its square or campo, fountain, school, and guildhall, repeats throughout the city.

 Mumford makes a revealing observation regarding this pattern.
 With each island having the basic functional requirements to operate independently, Venice embodied the earliest form of mixed-use zoning, a contemporary planning theory that many cities use today.
 Conventionally, especially in the modern industrial era, planners divided cities into different uses.
 For example, the residential area would be in one geographical location, businesses in another, industry in another, and so on.
-Each island had all of these components because of the geographical constraints.
-They could not be separated into different areas as each island needed to function independently.
+Each island had all of these components because of the geographical constraints and could not be separated into different.
 It needed to allow residents of each island to access all components of daily life without having to move to the next island.

 Building Methods in Venice